integrityph/SatochipApplet/SatoChip APDU Standard.md

 #### Request Examples

-This example sets the label of the card as `test card`
+This example imports a BIP32 seed into the card.

 ```c++
 // CLA   INS   P1    P2    LC    CDATA ...